 You have two main options after signing up for Original Medicare:

 Medicare Supplement Insurance Plan Overview

 Medicare Supplement Insurance has a few names including “Medigap” Insurance or a “Supplemental” plan.
 These plans to cover the costs or “gaps” and will “supplement” your Original Medicare benefits.

 A Medicare Supplement Plan is often the most popular solution because almost every doctor in San Diego and nationwide will accept these plans.
 Medicare Supplement Insurance does not cover costs for prescription drugs.
 You’ll need to select a Part D Prescription Drug Plans to pair with your Medicare Supplement Insurance.

 Prior to 2020, the most popular Medicare Supplement Insurance in San Diego has been Plan F. However, if you are not eligible for Medicare before 2020, Plan F is no longer available to you.
-One of the better San Diego plans for 2020 is Plan N and will cost a newly eligible 65 year old $111.68 per month.
+The best San Diego Supplement plan is Plan N.

 Add Part D Prescription Drug Plan to Medicare Supplement Insurance